-A. Maintenance of current monitoring actions
+A. Maintain current monitoring actions.

-Maintain current inventories on riparian buffer conditions and widths throughout the watersheds and expand riparian buffer inventories within tributaries not assessed.
+- Maintain current inventories on riparian buffer conditions and widths throughout the watershed and expand riparian buffer inventories along tributaries that have not been assessed. - Continue coordination of terrestrial monitoring, sampling schedules, and sharing of data and results among government agencies, nongovernment agencies, citizen monitoring, and research institutions. - Continue monitoring nonnative invasive species such as buckthorn, gypsy moth, emerald ash borer, and purple loosestrife, among other species identified or that may be identified in Chapter NR 40 of the Wisconsin Administrative Code. - Continue and expand citizen and student monitoring efforts and maintenance of inventories for fish passage, habitat, aquatic organisms, and water quality. - Such efforts should be supported and integrated into the data collection and analysis process associated with the agency programs (e.g., WDNR).
+These programs form a vehicle for ongoing data collection that frequently extends beyond the specific project period, and can contribute both to enhanced civic awareness and to the education of youth.

-- Continued of coordination of terrestrial monitoring, sampling schedules, and sharing of data and results among government agencies, nongovernment agencies, citizen monitoring, and research institutions. - Continue monitoring nonnative invasive species such as buckthorn, gypsy moth, emerald ash borer, and purple loosestrife, among other species identified or that may be identified in Chapter NR 40 of the Wisconsin Administrative Code. - Continuation and expansion of citizen- and student-supported monitoring efforts and maintenance of inventories for fish passage, habitat, aquatic organisms, and water quality. - O Such efforts should be supported and integrated into the data collection and analysis process associated with the professional programs (WDNR etc.). - O These programs form a vehicle for ongoing data collection that frequently extend beyond the specific project period, and can contribute both to enhanced civic awareness and to the education of youth.
+B. Expand and improve current monitoring efforts.

-B. Expansion and improvement of current monitoring efforts.
+• Monitor fish and macroinvertebrate populations to periodically evaluate the effectiveness of the lake and stream protection program, and to provide for early detection of, and response to, potential nonnative invasive species in the River and Lake.

-- Monitoring of fish and macroinvertebrate populations in order to periodically evaluate the effectiveness of the lake and stream protection program, and to provide for early detection of, and response to, potential nonnative invasive species in the River and Lake; - Expansion of terrestrial monitoring.
-Specifically such monitoring would include periodic bird counts, transect sampling of upland habitat, and species counts of vegetation, invertebrates (butterflies, beetles, etc.), mammals, amphibians, and reptiles when possible. - Adoption of a common quality assurances and quality control procedures amongst all implementing agencies completing monitoring, including: - O Standardized monitoring programs, including agency programs such as the WDNR baseline monitoring program and the UWEX and other citizen-based monitoring programs. - o Common use of the WDNR Surface Water Integrated Monitoring System (SWIMS). - As this Plan is implemented, liaison with the ongoing WDNR and U.S. Geological Survey (USGS) monitoring programs is recommended, and modification of these programs is suggested so they can provide site-specific information on potential priority project areas within the Pewaukee River watershed.
-Where appropriate, these programs should include: - O Collection, dissemination and analysis of data on a range of parameters, including physical (stream morphological and hydrological data), chemical, and biological (fisheries and invertebrate population data) parameters, both before and after interventions. - Identification and development of new monitoring sites in cooperation with citizen and other monitoring programs and sharing of knowledge with stakeholders.
+- Expand terrestrial monitoring.
+Specifically, such monitoring would include periodic bird counts, transect sampling of upland habitat, and species counts of vegetation, invertebrates (e.g., butterflies, beetles), mammals, amphibians, and reptiles when possible. - Adopt common quality assurance and quality control procedures among all implementing agencies completing monitoring, including: - Standardized monitoring programs, including agency programs such as the WDNR baseline monitoring program and the UWEX and other citizen-based monitoring programs, and - o Common use of the WDNR Surface Water Integrated Monitoring System (SWIMS). - As this plan is implemented, liaison with the ongoing WDNR and U.S. Geological Survey (USGS) monitoring programs is recommended, and modification of these programs is suggested so they can provide site-specific information on potential priority project areas within the Pewaukee River watershed.
+Where appropriate, these programs should include: - Collection, dissemination and analysis of data on a range of parameters, including physical (stream morphological and hydrologic data), chemical, and biological (fisheries and invertebrate population data) parameters, both before and after interventions. - Identify and develop new monitoring sites in cooperation with citizen and other monitoring programs and sharing of knowledge with stakeholders.